erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

-* `black <https://pypi.org/project/black/>`__: a must-mention, this Python code formatter that also offers some linting-like qualities.
+* `black <https://pypi.org/project/black/>`__: a must-mention, this Python code formatter with some linting-like qualities if your code has syntax errors.
 I now run it on every script I write.

 **Reformat your code with black.**